dpc10ster/RJafroc/cran-comments.md

 # Overall #
+* This is an update to CRAN version 1.2.0 which installed with no errors, warnings or notes (2019-07-31) on all platforms except `r-devel-windows-ix86+x86_64-gcc8`, which generated the following file size NOTE:
+Version: 1.2.0
+Check: installed package size
+Result: NOTE
+     installed size is 5.2Mb
+     sub-directories of 1Mb or more:
+     libs 2.2Mb

-* This is an update to CRAN version 1.2.0 which installed with no errors, warnings or notes (2019-07-31).
-This update corrects bugs noted by some users and introduces greater flexibility for future observer performance study designs (e.g., split-plot designs).
+* This update corrects bugs noted by some users and introduces greater flexibility for future observer performance study designs (e.g., split-plot designs).

+* Unfortunately, it does not correct the file size NOTE.
+I have attempted to minimize file size by removing vignettes and tests,  but I am down to what I consider the basic minimum.
+A remaining option, yet to be exercised, is to break the package up into two or more packages, but this would delay publication.

 # Test environments #